UBC-Geography/computing-resources/cloud-computing/deploying-umap.md

 ---
 title: Deploying uMap
+# change to date to last-modified after next modification
+date: 2025-03-13
 ---

 [uMap](https://umap-project.org/){target="\_blank"} is an
 [OpenStreetMap (OSM)](https://www.openstreetmap.org/about){target="\_blank"}
 project that provides a free and open-source web mapping tool.
-Researchers with a access to a uMap instance can quickly create, manage, and share web maps with their own data using a comprehensive set of editing tools or via imported data from OSM or a local GeoJSON file.
+Researchers with access to a uMap instance can quickly create, manage, and share web maps with their own data using a comprehensive set of editing tools or via imported data from OSM or a local GeoJSON file.